Bryan Kohberger: The Idaho Four murders

 The investigation

-With help from the WSU campus police, the owner of the car was identified as Bryan Kohberger, who studied at the university.
-Mobile phone records placed Kohberger travelling from Pullman towards Moscow on the night of the murders before his phone shut down between 2:47am and 4:48am.
+With help from the WSU campus police, the owner of a white Hyundai Elantra was identified as Bryan Kohberger, a student at the university.
+The car was seen circling the crime scene between 3:20am and 4:20am.

 Despite having strong circumstantial evidence linking Kohberger and his car to the crime, the breakthrough came from DNA discovered on an empty knife sheath.
 Investigators turned to a groundbreaking technique known as genetic matching.
 By using DNA from Kohberger’s father obtained from rubbish at their home, a definitive DNA match was found.